mixProtocol/ps-powerteacher-hide-ptg-links/doc/readme.txt

 PowerTeacher Gradebook (PTG) Link Hider Plugin

 Description
 This plugin contains hides the PowerTeacher Gradebook (PTG) buttons and links in the LeftNav column of the PowerTeacher Portal via a simple page fragment.
+If you've fully committed to PowerTeacher Pro (PTP), this can limit teacher confusion (provided they no longer need an easy link to PTG for historical data).

 Release History:
 1.00 / 20190501.01 - Initial Release